 A longing to be there, and the frustration I wasn’t at that very moment.
 Oh?
 But I could be there!
 A blog was born.

 The scent of a dense forest on a rainy day.
 The silence of a minus 25 degrees winter’s night.
-The humming sound of a mosquito filled summer’s breeze.
+The humming sound of a mosquito-filled summer breeze.
 The sudden weather changes, the magic of untouched nature reigned by its own rules only.
 Where the big sky is a landscape, and nature writes a book.

 So, when I am not in the grand outdoors, it’s brought into existence again, through writing.
 Occasionally a subject is looked at in some depth, for it is in curiosity that we find the wish to know something.
 All in all, Treeline Tales is a bit like an insight guide to outdoor moments.

 Home is Amsterdam and Sweden (a tiny dot on the map, almost 62 north).
-Outdoor and nature enthousiast.
-Work: writer and editor (storytelling, content creation, investigative journalism), consultant (strategy, legal, marketing), musician (voice).
+Outdoor and nature enthusiast.
+Work: writer and editor (storytelling, content creation), consultant (strategy, legal), musician (voice).
 Degrees: law, musicology, which has nothing to do with nature, outdoor or adventure.
 Or perhaps it has.
 Because nature has its rules.
 And there is music to be heard everywhere and always.